jeekkd/restricted-iptables/README.md

 git clone https://github.com/jeekkd/restricted-iptables.git && cd restricted-iptables
 ```

-- This will make the scripts readable, writable, and executable to root and your user.
+- This will make the scripts readable, writable, and executable to root and your user

 ```
 chmod 770 *.sh